-The Stairway to Business Agility is not a model or a framework to be followed – it is meant as a tool for self- and shared reflection.
-It is based on my personal experiences from different organizations and their journey towards becoming Agile.
+Many organizations right now are moving from viewing the organizations as a machine to a people first culture, enabling valuable collaborations, strategic flexibility and customer focus.
+The Stairway to Business Agility can be used as a tool for self- and shared reflection.
+It is based on experiences from many different organizations and their journey towards a well functioning and high performing organizations.
 You might have totally different experiences, and thats fine too.

 Let’s start at the bottom of the stairs where we are non Agile.